SystemsApproach/private5g/software/gnbsim.rst

 many containers run in each server (``2`` in this example).
-The ``router`` block then gives the network specification needed for these containers to connect to the SD-Core; all of these variables are described in the previous section on Networking.
+The ``router`` block then gives the network specification needed for these containers to connect to the SD-Core; all of these variables are described in the `Verify Network <network.html>`__ section.
 Finally, the ``servers`` block names the configuration files that parameterize each container.
 In this example, there are two servers with two containers running in each, with ``config/gnbsim-s2-p1.yaml`` parameterizing the first container on the second server.

 These config files then specify the second set of gNBsim parameters.
 A detailed description of these parameters is outside the scope of